-For buildings placed in service on or after June 9, 2015, the taxpayer may apply to the county or municipality in which the building is located for certification that the building is an abandoned building or state-owned abandoned building, as defined in South Carolina Code §12-67-120.
+The taxpayer may apply to the county or municipality in which the building is located for certification that the building is an abandoned building or state-owned abandoned building, as defined in South Carolina Code §12-67-120.
 The taxpayer may conclusively rely on this certification.